gsharma123/gsharma123.github.io/README.md

 >
 > Encouraging K-12 women and nonbinary individuals to pursue careers in Computer Science as Women in Computer Science Outreach Chair
 >
-> Recruiting for Summer 2024 Full-Time Opportunities
+> Looking for Summer 2024 Opportunities

 ## i previously worked on...